prettyboy42/tritoninferenceserver-vllm/docs/user_guide/model_configuration.md

 themselves as "R1" is local for their own device, however, they will contend for "R2" because it is specified as a global resource which means "R2" is shared across the system.
-Though these instances don't contend for "R1" among themsleves, but they will contend for "R1" with other model instances which includes "R1" in their resource requirements and run on the same device as them.
+Though these instances don't contend for "R1" among themselves, but they will contend for "R1" with other model instances which includes "R1" in their resource requirements and run on the same device as them.